andreluizbvs/liveness_system/README.md

     - `src/tools/liveness_predict.ipynb`
     - `src/tools/liveness_output_analysis.ipynb`

-    They are quite intuitive.
+    These are quite intuitive.
 More info on them, please check out the [project report](./Report.md).

-4. To train one of the two models (SiliconeMaskModel or FaceDepthModel) run the train script to train and evaluate the liveness detection model.
+4. To train one of the two models (`SiliconeMaskModel` or `FaceDepthModel`) run the train script to train and evaluate the liveness detection model.
 Here are two examples:
     ```sh
     python train.py --data_path ../data/silicone_faces --model_name silicone
     ```